 Grossglockner High Alpine Road Map

-In terms of time or day, the road is open roughly from sunrise to sunset.
+In season, the road is generally open from sunrise to sunset.
+Outside these hours, there’s an official ban on night-time driving.

 How Much Is the Grossglockner High Alpine Road?

-As of 2025, driving the Grossglockner High Alpine Road costs 45 EUR for private cars and 35 EUR for motorcycles.
+In 2026, driving the Grossglockner High Alpine Road costs 46.50 EUR for private cars and 36.50 EUR for motorcycles.
+Reduced rates are available for electric or hydrogen vehicles.

-It’s possible to purchase tickets in advance from the Grossglockner Hochalpenstraรe Online Shop.
+It’s also possible to purchase tickets in advance from the Grossglockner Hochalpenstraße online shop.

 The most notable stops along the Grossglockner High Alpine Road are:

-Edelweiss-Spitze (2571 m) – Highest vantage point along the High Alpine Road.
+Edelweiss-Spitze (2571 m) is the highest vantage point along the High Alpine Road.
 The turnoff to Edelweiss Spitze is signed.
-Youโll find a large parking lot by Restaurant Fuschertรถrl, but continue driving up the narrow road to Edelweiss-Spitze.
+You’ll find a large parking lot by Restaurant Fuschertörl, but continue driving up the narrow road to Edelweiss-Spitze.
 Exact Location: Google Maps

-Nassfeld Speicher (2233 m) – A small lake fed by two waterfalls just off the road between the Glocknerhaus and Kaiser Franz Josefs Hรถhe.
+Nassfeld Speicher (2233 m) is a small lake fed by two waterfalls just off the road between the Glocknerhaus and Kaiser Franz Josefs Höhe.
 Exact Location: Google Maps

-Kaiser Franz Josefs Hรถhe (2369 m) – Lookout Point of Grossglockner and rapidly receding Pasterze Glacier.
-There is a visitor center and a large parking garage here.
-This is the starting point for the Gamsgrubenweg.
+Kaiser Franz Josefs Höhe (2369 m) is a lookout point of Grossglockner and rapidly receding Pasterze Glacier.
+Here, you’ll find a visitor center, Panoramarestaurant Kaiser Franz-Josefs-Höhe, and parking garage.
+It’s also the starting point for the Gamsgrubenweg.
 Exact Location: Google Maps

 Glacier Trail Pasterze Circuit Trail